A fatal crash

 The official theory of Mr Bonte was the crash was due "to the cooling device, which induced - during some particular flying pattern - a stall affecting all the center part of the wings, with a steep slope at 15 to 20 m/s vertical speed."

-Such a final judgement needs, at least, some discussion.
+So, such a final judgement needs, at least, some discussion.

 The cooling device of the Nieuport was an original feature of the Nieuport Team.